gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 each matching lane.
 ANDing that result with the replacement growth leaves the growth in matching lanes and zero in the rest.
 One instruction sums the sixteen lanes:

-Branch prediction explains this conversion.
+This conversion avoids a branch-prediction cost.
 A branch attached to rare specials can be cheap on clean text and expensive where entity density changes.
-The vector comparison already contains the answer as lane bits.
+The vector comparison contains the answer as lane bits.
 Turning those bits into growth values gives the total without asking the predictor to guess sixteen outcomes.

 ```c